UAR-NVC: A Unified AutoRegressive Framework for Memory-Efficient Neural Video Compression: EXPERIMENTS

 \subsubsection{Test Sequences and Base Models}

-We select HNeRV~\cite{chen2023hnerv} and HiNeRV~\cite{kwan2024hinerv} as the base models for our framework and evaluate them on the UVG dataset and VVC Class B dataset.
-For the UVG dataset, we use six sequences (``HoneyBee", ``Bosphorus", ``Beauty", ``YachtRide", ``Jockey", ``ReadySetGo"), each containing 600 frames.
-We set $m=5$ and evaluate $p$ with values of (6, 30, 120) for the UVG dataset and (5, 25, 100) for the VVC Class B dataset to evaluate small, medium, and large $p$ scenarios.
+To validate the effectiveness of our framework, we conducted comprehensive evaluations on multiple models, including NeRV~\cite{chen2021nerv}, HNeRV~\cite{chen2023hnerv} and HiNeRV~\cite{kwan2024hinerv}.
+These tests spanned diverse datasets characterized by varied video content, resolution, and length: \begin{itemize} \item UVG dataset~\cite{mercat2020uvg}: Six sequences (``HoneyBee", ``Bosphorus", ``Beauty", ``YachtRide", ``Jockey", ``ReadySetGo"), each comprising 600 frames at 1920x1080 resolution. \item VVC Class B dataset: Five sequences (``BasketballDrive", ``BQTerrace", ``Cactus", ``MarketPlace", ``RitualDance"), each containing 500 frames at 1920x1024 resolution. \item Big Buck Bunny: A video sequence of 132 frames with a 1280x720 resolution, used in NeRV. \end{itemize} We set $m=5$ and evaluate $p$ with values of (6, 30, 120) for the UVG dataset and (5, 25, 100) for the VVC Class B dataset to evaluate small, medium, and large $p$ scenarios.
+For bunny dataset, we set $m=22$ and $p\in(6, 22)$.
 We provide two versions of the base models.
 The ``base" version employs the QAT~\cite{kwan2024hinerv} and D init.
 The ``ours" version incorporates our RQEC and II modules.